AI Doctor (AIDOC) Price Reaches $0.0015 on Top Exchanges

-AI Doctor (CURRENCY:AIDOC) traded up 5% against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on July 22nd.
-AI Doctor has a total market cap of $1.15 million and approximately $12,969.00 worth of AI Doctor was traded on exchanges in the last 24 hours.
-One AI Doctor coin can now be bought for about $0.0015 or 0.00000005 BTC on major exchanges.
-In the last week, AI Doctor has traded down 6.5% against the U.S. dollar.
+AI Doctor (CURRENCY:AIDOC) traded 3.3% lower against the dollar during the 1 day period ending at 14:00 PM ET on July 25th.
+One AI Doctor coin can currently be purchased for approximately $0.0015 or 0.00000004 BTC on exchanges.
+AI Doctor has a market capitalization of $1.16 million and $39,053.00 worth of AI Doctor was traded on exchanges in the last 24 hours.
+During the last week, AI Doctor has traded down 0.1% against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.